rippedpiracy/docs/Audio/Music.md

 [**Hikarinoakariost**](https://hikarinoakari.com/) | [**Sukidesuost**](https://sukidesuost.info/) | [**Nyaa**](https://nyaa.si/?c=2_0) - Very good and reliable sources to get mainly Anisons from, but also other Asian Music as well.
 They use friendly file hosters except Nyaa, it uses Torrents instead.

 [**Unreleased Disco**](https://unreleased.me/) - Huge archive of Unreleased Hip-Hop/Pop Songs from various Artists.
 They also have a Weekly folder found [here](https://unreleased.me/updates).
-<sub>Their Links may often be down, for more info and for new big releases, check their [Subreddit](https://UnreleasedDisco.reddit.com).</sub>
+<small>Their Links may often be down, for more info and for new big releases, check their [Subreddit](https://UnreleasedDisco.reddit.com).</small>

 # Tools